gokhansisman/gokhansisman.github.io/_posts/2018-28-09-new-adventure-erasmus-krakow-agh.markdown

 >" First impression for erasmus ; Where am I really ?! "

 Krakow is a very good city for erasmus because many students come from all over the world(I mean different nations).
 I am very glad to came here.
-On the other side , AGH Univercity is really big and full of opportunities.
+On the other side , AGH University is really big and full of opportunities.
 They have nice and comfort areas , new buildings and good education.
 We'll see that of course.

 >" I dont wanna lose my habit of coding !"